EriveltoSilva/frontend-challenge/README.md

 <h2 id="about">🧠 About</h2>

 <p>
-The goal with this project is to train my Frontend skills with NextJs , specifically server components and it's iterations, learning new ways of solving technical challenges learning how to consume graphQL API.
+The goal of this project is to enhance my frontend development skills using Next.js, with a focus on server components and their iterations.
+This project provides an opportunity to explore new approaches to solving technical challenges, particularly in consuming GraphQL APIs.
 </p>

 <p>
-The challenge is to implement an e-commerce for the sale of mugs and t-shirts that should have the following functionalities:
+The challenge is to implement an e-commerce platform for selling mugs and t-shirts, featuring the following functionalities:
 </p>

 - [x] Product catalog with pagination